Houses in Multiple Occupation (HMO)

 The licence cannot be transferred to another person or property, so if the owner sells the property, the new owner must apply for a licence if they continue to operate the building as an HMO.

 If you own and manage a HMO that needs a licence, please download and complete the HMO Licence Application Form here (PDF, 612KB).
-Please note that this form is not accessible to users of assistive technology and needs to be downloaded and completed by hand and returned to the Private Sector Housing team.
-Your application must be accompanied by the correct HMO licence fee:
+Please note that this form is not accessible to users of assistive technology and needs to be downloaded and completed by hand and returned to the Housing Standards & Adaptations team.
+Your application must be accompanied by the correct HMO licence fee (correct at 1st April 2015):

 Habitable rooms are bedrooms and living spaces, but exclude kitchens, bathrooms / WCs, under stairs cupboards, pantries, halls and landings.